 In general, each analytic method will be covered over two weeks.
 Class in the first week will be divided into two parts.
 First, we will discuss thoroughly the methods and their applications following a series of questions for which you are required to prepare answers in advance.
 Then, we will preview a Data Analysis and Replication Exercise (DARE) and guide you through a series of analytic programming steps.
 Class in the second week will also be divided into two parts.
 The first part of this class will be devoted to analyzing an empirical paper and comparing its results with the analytic replication and extensions you will have conducted.
 In the second part of the class, we will provide a conceptual overview of the new methodological strategy that will be introduced in the following unit.

-Each week, you will read papers from the scholarly literature as well as chapters from Murnane and Willett (2011) and prepare responses to a set of detailed questions that we will post on the Canvas website on the Wednesday prior to each class.
+Each week, you will read papers from the scholarly literature as well as chapters from Murnane and Willett (2011) and prepare responses to a set of detailed questions that we will post on the course website no later than the prior Thursday for each class.
 During class, we will discuss the questions at which point we will “cold” call on students at least partially at random.
 We do this to formatively assess class members’ grasp of the course content, to promote more equitable distribution in class participation, and to promote a spirit of accountability for developing a thorough understanding of complex and technical readings.
 Class discussions will focus on, but not necessarily be limited to, your answers to these questions.
 Cold calls will be restricted to only those pre-published questions, but the discussion will extend to student questions and extension points.

 Research is an inherently collaborative experience.
 Building skill in research collaboration during graduate studies can be an important complement to technical and analytic skills.
 We strongly encourage you to form study groups to engage in the work of the class.
 Group members may jointly prepare responses to the reading questions (these are not for submission).
 We also encourage you to form pairs (3 people maximum) for the data replication exercises.
 Both members of the pair should contribute equally to the submitted product and each member of the pair will receive the same score on the assignment.
 Please email us if you have attempted to form a group or pair without success.